-Remember that you learned how to ssh into eniac on Lab 7.
 For this lab we will be working on both eniac and speclab, which is another server at Penn that provides us a greater ability to run long programs than eniac.
-In order to ssh into speclab, first ssh into eniac as you did in Lab 7.
+In order to ssh into speclab, first ssh into eniac as you did in this part.
 Then, type ssh PENNKEY@speclab.seas.upenn.edu into the eniac session.
 This will forward your ssh session through eniac to a speclab machine.